 How do you describe one of the best emerging music hotspots in Europe?
 Northern Ireland songstress (and actress from

-The Commitments), Bronagh Gallagher, gives it a go: “If you are a blues head, if you are a reggae head, if you are a techno head, if you’re just a wee groover – there’s always somewhere in Belfast that’s doing it.”
+The Commitments), Bronagh Gallagher, gives it a go: “If you are a blues head, if you are a reggae head, if you are a techno head, if you’re just a little groover – there’s always somewhere in Belfast that’s doing it.”

 And Belfast’s reputation has gone international.
 In 2011, the MTV Europe Music Awards shook the city’s Odyssey Arena with international music heavyweights in tow, and you could feel the excitement – it was finally Belfast’s moment to shine on the global music stage.
 Executive producer of the event, Richard Godfrey, said the time was just right.
 “The changes in the city are phenomenal.
 Artists tell us they love playing here; they love staying here.
 The audiences are brilliant.”